Master of Divinity

 The Biblical/Theological Studies concentration offers both Greek and Hebrew along with a variety of book studies and theological courses.
 Old Testament courses feature professors with expertise in narrative criticism, the Pentateuch, historical books, wisdom literature, and poetic books.
 New Testament classes provide the opportunity for students to study with professors whose interests include Johannine literature, ancient media culture, and apocalyptic literature.
 The concentration is a good fit for thesis writers wishing to pursue future academic work in Biblical Interpretation and for those who desire to more effectively utilize Scripture in ministry.

-The UGST faculty has set the following objectives for the M.Div. degree with the approval of the board of directors and in conjunction with the Degree Program Standards of the Association of Theological Schools.
+The UGST faculty has identified the following program learning outcomes for the M.Div. degree which are aligned with the Degree Program Standards of the Association of Theological Schools.
 Students will be responsible for demonstrating the achievement of all objectives through the development of the M.Div. portfolio.

-- Produce graduate level biblical and theological reflection from an Apostolic Pentecostal tradition that is in conversation with the context of broader Christianity (ATS: Religious Heritage)
+1. Graduates of the MDiv program will be able to produce graduate level biblical and theological reflection from an Apostolic Pentecostal tradition that is in conversation with the context of broader Christianity.

-- Engage with diverse contexts in which ministry occurs using multiple theoretical perspectives (ATS: Cultural Context)
+2. Graduates of the MDiv program will engage with diverse contexts in which ministry occurs using multiple theoretical perspectives.

-- Develop a breadth of pastoral competencies in accordance with the nature of the student’s calling
+4. Graduates of the MDiv program will practice a breadth of pastoral competencies in accordance with the nature of the student’s calling.

 5. Graduates of the MDiv program will conduct research in pastoral ministry.